jakehawken/Concurrency/README.md

 While not objectively much more concise than the previous example, a lot of this will be autocompleted by Xcode, and the compiler will let you know if your switch statement is missing a case.

-Which brings me to the other option `Result` gives you.
-Sweet, sweet syntactic sugar!
-I've included some functional-style methods on `Result` which will be very familiar to anyone who's worked with RxSwift before.
+However, this brings me to the other option `Result` gives you. __Sweet, sweet syntactic sugar!__ I've included some functional-style methods on `Result` which will be very familiar to anyone who's worked with RxSwift before.
 I've included `onSuccess` and `onError` methods which allow the consumer to implement success blocks and error blocks independently of one another, so they can do one, the other, or both.

-Both:
+#### Both:

 ```Swift
 getAString { (result) in